vdzhorev/simple-cinema-manager/README.md

 # cinemaManager
-a simple cinema manager tool, that can:
+a simple cinema manager tool, that can: show seats, book seats, display statistics
-\nshow seats
-\nbook seats
-\ndisplay statistics